 We have to survive in order to thrive, so stay focused on survival.
 Think positively, and think of this crisis as an opportunity to reinvent your business plan and ultimately reach new heights.
 Believe that you can come up with a new plan that will put you in a better place than you were in before the pandemic.

 In a crisis, having cash gives you staying power, and cash helps you get through the crisis still standing.
-You should therefore be looking at your cash balance every single day, and crunching numbers to ensure your survival during this global pandemic.
+You should therefore be looking at your cash balance every single day, and crunching numbers to ensure your survival.

 Let’s say you’re an entrepreneur, and you own what used to be a thriving business, but you’ve seen a dramatic reduction in sales due to COVID-19.